petracili/Milston-project4/README.md

 + Keep clicking 'Next' until you reach the 'Create user' button and click that.
 + Download the CSV file which contains the AWS_SECRET_ACCESS_KEY and your AWS_ACCESS_KEY_ID needed in the Heroku variables.
 + **This will be the only time that you will be able to access and download this file.
 If you don't download it, you'll have to start the AWS process again**

+## Set up Emails

+**I used Gmail for the email account.
+Others can be used but will need a few changes**

++ Go to settings.py and change the DEFAULT_FROM_EMAIL to your chosen email address.
++ If you want to set up a new Gmail account for the site, this is the time to do so.
++ Go to the Gmail account and open the 'Settings' tab.
++ Go to 'Accounts and Imports' > 'Other Google Account Settings'.
++ Go to the 'Security' tab and open 'Signing in to Google'.

++ Click on '2-step Verification', click 'Get Started' and turn on 2-step verification following their instructions.
++ Go to 'Security' > 'Signing in to Google' > 'App Passwords'.
++ (You may have to input your account password again) Set 'App' to 'Mail', 'Device' to Other, and name it Django.
++ The passcode that appears will be used in your Heroku variables.

+## Deploy
++ In Heroku, once all the variables are in place, locate 'Manual Deploy' > choose the master branch and click 'Deploy Branch'.
++ Once the app is built (it may take a few minutes), click 'Open App' from the top of the page.
++ Go back to the 'Deploy' tab and you can now click 'Enable Automatic Deployment'.
+Changes automatically deploy when you make a git push.

+## Forking the Repository
++ Log in to GitHub and locate the GitHub Repository.
++ At the top of the Repository above the "Settings" Button on the menu, locate the "Fork" Button.
++ You will have a copy of the original repository in your GitHub account.
++ You will now be able to make changes to the new version and keep the original safe.

+## Making a Local Clone
++ Log into GitHub.
++ Locate the repository.
++ Click the 'Code' dropdown above the file list.
++ Copy the URL for the repository.
++ Open Git Bash on your device.
++ Change the current working directory to the location where you want the cloned directory.
++ Type ```git clone``` in the CLI and then paste the URL you copied earlier.
+This is what it should look like:
+  + ```$ git clone ```
++ Press Enter to create your local clone.